bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- moderate rainmist
+- light rain
 - 92% humidity
 - 8 mph wind

-3 inches of rain in the past 24 hours
+5 inches of rain in the past 24 hours

 ## Temperature Comparison